 What can be made of Marx after post-structuralism?
 What is Marx without ideology, with no dialectic, where the economic is not determinant, where class is not centre stage?
 In this chapter, Simon Choat revisits Marx via a post-structuralist reading, drawing on the work of four post-structuralist theorists: Lyotard, Derrida, Foucault, and Deleuze.

 Where other philosophers look for conditions of possibility, Guattari looks for conditions of possibilization, asking how creative possibilities can be introduced into social, ontological, linguistic or historical configurations.
 This exclusive introduction to Felix Guattari’s Lines of Flight considers the work’s place in Guattari’s thought and in the context of his fellow philosophers.

 Explore biographical entries from Bloomsbury Encyclopedia of Philosophers, another of the four collections in the Bloomsbury Philosophy Library.
 View four free-to-access biographies below, or explore the full list of biographical entries for 20th-Century French Thinkers here.

-If you’ve enjoyed this taster of what Bloomsbury Philosophy Library has to offer, why not let your librarian know about this new collection?
-Recommend it to your librarian here.
+If you’ve enjoyed this taster of what Bloomsbury 20th-Century French Thought and Bloomsbury Encyclopedia of Philosophers have to offer, why not let your librarian know about the collections?
+Recommend them to your librarian here.

-Join the Bloomsbury Philosophy Library community and receive updates in our monthly newsletter.
-Click here.
+Join the Bloomsbury Philosophy Library community and receive updates about all four collections in our monthly newsletter.
+Subscribe here.